The Speed Trap

 We are living through the fastest acceleration cycle of our professional lives.

-Artificial intelligence now sits inside motorsport.
-It informs tire strategy, simulation modeling, stewarding review, driver development, sponsorship analytics and the content ecosystem surrounding the sport.
-Across Formula 1, IndyCar, NASCAR, IMSA, WEC, WRC and Formula E, learning cycles have compressed dramatically.
+Artificial intelligence now sits inside motorsport — informing tire strategy, simulation modeling, stewarding review, driver development, sponsorship analytics, and the content ecosystem surrounding the sport.
+Across Formula 1, IndyCar, NASCAR, IMSA, WEC, WRC, and Formula E, learning cycles have compressed dramatically.

 AI accelerates the race.
-But the race hasn’t changed.
+But the race itself hasn’t changed.

 In racing, that mindset doesn’t last long.
 Electronic timing systems don’t reward explanation.
 They reward performance.